History

 Current state

 St. David’s church in Llanddew is today considered the oldest sacral building in Brecknockshire.
 Its earliest part is probably the nave, pierced, like the chancel and transept, with narrow, pointed-arched windows, mostly from the 13th century.
 The tower at the crossing was added or significantly rebuilt in 1629, but it matches the style of the rest of the building.
 The porch in front of the southern entrance to the nave is also early modern.
-Inside, two stoups, a baptismal font and two carved lintels have been preserved from the medieval furnishings.
+Inside, the medieval details include two stoups, a font, a piscina and two lintels carved with geometric motifs (both not in their original places).

 bibliography: